-I’m a Lecturer in Sociology at the University of Otago.
+I’m a Senior Lecturer in Sociology at the University of Otago.
 I teach courses in environmental sociology and social theory (see teaching), and do research on agriculture, food markets, and the relationship between (living) materials and institutional economic change (see research).

 I was born in Fort St John, northern British Columbia, before moving south to Victoria.
 I did my BA at the University of British Columbia, where I was lucky enough to land a job as a Research Assistant for the Canadian Climate Impacts and Adaptation Research Network (C-CIARN BC).
 From there, I worked on a number of large projects aimed at tackling community resilience in resource based communities along the province’s coastline, including the Coastal Communities Project, lead by Prof Ralph Matthews, who would go on to supervise my MA in Sociology on social capital.